 Because of this, most beginner triathletes will benefit from swimming lessons and should include technique work in every swim training session.

 Triathlon is hard enough without wasting energy by swimming inefficiently.
+A good supplement is also recommended.
+There are specific women’s fat burners and mens supplements available.

 While the rules of triathlon do not stipulate which stroke you should use, front crawl, also known as freestyle, is your best choice.
 It is the fastest and most efficient stroke you can use.